toyota4227/Digitalized-Enrollment-System/README.md

 This is the IMPLEMENTATION OF DIGITALIZED ENROLLMENT SYSTEM AT ASIAN INSTITUTE OF COMPUTER STUDIES - BACOOR

-to run the system, simply install the "ENROLLMENT SYSTEM" folder, then drag and drop the files to add a new project in NetBeanse IDE to see and access the system.
+to run the system, simply install the "Enrollment System" folder, then drag and drop the files to add a new project in NetBeanse IDE to see and access the system.

 ** The credentials for the admin login is **